use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/macros-attributes/chain-extension.md

 ## Attributes

-There are 2 different attributes with which the chain extension methods can be flagged:
+There are two different attributes with which the chain extension methods can be flagged:

 | Attribute | Required | Default Value | Description |